Overcoming Narcissistic abuse, by Elizabeth Shaw – Life Coach.

-It seems like a natural, common Sense thing to do, run away from the pain, man the pain with something else, however, long term this only creates more pain.
+It seems like a natural, common sense thing to do, run away from the pain, mask the pain with something else, however, long term this only creates us more pain.

 The beginning of most personality disorders.
 The beginning of all mental illnesses is the avoidance of legitimate suffering, which is when we don’t allow ourselves to grieve or feel the true pain of a traumatic experience and try to mask this instead.

-You can say no to reality, your subconscious can find another problem to hide from the true pain, your subconscious can be programmed by others to hide the true reality.
+You can say no to reality, and your subconscious can find another problem to hide from the real pain, your subconscious can be programmed by others to hide the actual reality.
 Your subconscious can protect you in non-productive ways to hide from the pain.
 At some point, that pain is going to hit.
-The reality will still be around and the more we subconscious run from it the worse it becomes.
-Anxiety is there to protect us, why we have rational anxiety, yet the more we run from pain and trauma using our anxiety defence the more this becomes irrational anxiety.
+The reality will still be around and the more we let our subconscious run from it the worse it becomes.
+Anxiety is there to protect us, why we have rational anxiety, yet the more we run from pain and trauma using our anxiety defence, the more this becomes irrational anxiety.

 Going through a narcissistic relationship, be it your parents or your partner has devastating effects, not only on your mental health on your physical health too, most of us are left feeling worthless, confused, angry, hurt, and abused.

-We have to move past the past, in order to do so, we have to move past the pain.
+We have to move past the past, in order to do so, we have to open up and move past the pain.